xfce-mirror/xfwl4/README.md

 If started under an existing Wayland or X11 session, it will run windowed inside your existing session, as a standalone compositor without touching your user session.
+Note that I barely ever run it this way, so it probably doesn't work well, and I'm not prioritizing issues with nested mode.

 See `xfwl4 --help` for other options, and for how to override the backend selection.